reichltomas/NewFileOrder/README.md

 # NewFileOrder
-Ultimate tool for keeping your digital junk organised
+The ultimate tool for keeping your digital junk organised